Dolly Pentreath: Monument

 No burial of Dorothy Pentreath is recorded, but it has been argued that this appears in the parish register under the name of Dolly Jeffery, which is suggested to be the surname of her son's father.
 This theory is accepted by the Oxford Dictionary of National Biography.

 In 1887, the monument was moved to the site of her unmarked grave, and a skeleton was disinterred which was believed to be hers.
-Pêr-Jakez Helias, the Breton writer, has dedicated a poem to Dolly Pentreath.
+Breton writer Pêr-Jakez Helias (1914–1995) dedicated a poem to Pentreath.
+The skull was said to be of peculiar shape and only three teeth were found.
+It was reported that a tooth was offered to Boneparte, in the hope that he would not ″disclose anything″.
+A Thomas Cornish of Penzance commented that Pentreath had been a fraud – ″an old harridan who jabbered some words in the ancient Cornish tongue to help her to assert some witchlike influence."

 Last Cornish speaker

-As with many other "last native speakers," there is controversy over Pentreath's status.
+As with many other "last native speakers", there is controversy over Pentreath's status.
 Her true claim to notability is not as the last speaker of the language, but rather as its last fluent native speaker.

 After her death, Barrington received a letter, written in Cornish and accompanied by an English translation, from a fisherman in Mousehole named William Bodinar (or Bodener) stating that he knew of five people who could speak Cornish in that village alone.
 Barrington also speaks of a John Nancarrow from Marazion who was a native speaker and survived into the 1790s.

 There is one known traditional Cornish speaker, John Mann, who as a child in Boswednack, Zennor, always conversed in Cornish with other children, and was alive at the age of 80 in 1914.
 He was the last known survivor of a number of traditional Cornish speakers of the 19th century including Jacob Care of St Ives (d.
 1892); Elizabeth Vingoe of Higher Boswarva, Madron (d.
 1903 and who taught at least some Cornish to her son); John Davey junior (d.
 1891) and senior, of Boswednack; Anne Berryman (1766–1854), also of Boswednack.
 Matthias Wallis of St. Buryan certified in 1859 that his grandmother, Ann Wallis, who had died around 1844, had spoken Cornish well.
 He also stated that a Jane Barnicoate, who had died about 1857, could speak Cornish too.